kyle-p-may/cs552-git-tutorial/README.md

 ![add pt 1](https://github.com/kyle-p-may/cs552-git-tutorial/blob/master/figures/add_1.png)

 Now, running `git add foo.c` and `git add foo.h` will "stage" this files for commit.
 Run `git status` again to understand what changed in the repo.
+`git add` signals to git that you intend to commit the changes that you made to the files that you are adding.
+When you commit, you will only save the changes that you signaled to git that you wanted to save.
+This means that you can save changes and decide not save other changes yet.

 Now, in order to fully commit these changes to the repo (e.g. for the changes to be tracked), you must run `git commit`.
 The suggested form of the command is as follows: `git commit -m "informative commit message"`.